Blog

-A letter in The Week describes the number of trees Britain consumed before the 19yh Century.
+A letter in The Week originally sent to the Daily Telegraph describes the number of trees Britain consumed before the 19th Century referring to the ‘cost of our colonial past’

 Dr Paul Stott, Newcastle University